Residential Facilities Policies

 - Smoking (including electronic cigarettes, vaping devices, and hookah) is prohibited around all entrances, exits, and perimeters of residential facilities.

-Students must also adhere to Code of Conduct Policy #11 (Fire Safety) and the related regulations around smoking on Drexel University's campuses.
+Students must also adhere to Code of Conduct [PDF] Policy #11 (Fire Safety) and the related regulations around smoking and fire safety at Drexel University.

 Solicitation & Selling